Stephen Parkes

 About

-• Active travel: Increasing levels of walking, cycling and other active modes is seen as vital component of the transition to a low-carbon transport system.
-Achieving behavioural changes towards active modes, underpinned by investment in supporting infrastructure is a key priority for policymakers.
-Steve has been involved in recent work to develop a Monitoring and Evaluation Plan for the South Yorkshire Mayoral Combined Authority Active Travel programme.
-In addition, he is currently completing a project studying the impacts of Covid-19 on travel behaviour in Sheffield and Lancashire (funded by the DecarboN8 Network).
+• Active travel: Increasing levels of walking, cycling and other active modes are vital components of the transition to a low-carbon transport system.
+I have been involved over the past few years on work to develop a Monitoring and Evaluation Plan for the South Yorkshire Mayoral Combined Authority Active Travel programme, and a large programme of evaluation for Active Travel England.
+In addition to this, I have conducted research studying the impacts of Covid-19 on travel behaviour in Sheffield and Lancashire (funded by the EPSRC DecarboN8 Network).
+This research was published by Active Travel Studies in 2024.

-• Autonomous Vehicles: The widespread adoption of autonomous vehicles (or driverless cars) is increasingly being discussed, with proponents heralding their multiple benefits to the transport system.
-Through two on-going projects, Steve is working with colleagues to explore the potential impacts of AVs on towns and cities, and in particular on other road users, including the more vulnerable pedestrians and cyclists.
+• Autonomous Vehicles: The widespread adoption of autonomous vehicles (AVs) (or driverless cars) is increasingly being discussed, with proponents heralding their multiple benefits to the transport system.
+Through two recent projects, I have explored the potential positive and negative impacts of AVs on towns and cities, and on other road users, including cyclists and people who walk or wheel.
+Outputs from this work include a report published by the Property Research Trust and a book published by the Regional Studies Association.

 Research